 - Believing people are out to get you or want to hurt you

 - Panic or anxiety causing you to avoid people or making decisions

 If you or someone you know is in a crisis, call 1-888-235-HOPE (4673).

 We are available 24/7.
 When you call, a specialist will ask questions to determine the best care for you.
 The staff will also schedule an appointment with a behavioral health care or substance use provider you choose in our network.

 Pregnant women who are abusing substances and anyone injecting drugs receive priority scheduling.
 If you are a pregnant alcohol or drug user, or you are an intravenous drug user, we will find you an appointment as soon as possible.

-Once you are receiving services, your behavioral health care provider is your “First Responder.”
+Once you are receiving services, your provider is your “First Responder.”
 You will be able to reach your provider any time during a crisis.
 You and your provider will create a crisis plan specific to your needs.
 The plan outlines what you, your family, and your friends should do if you are having a crisis.

 – A Source of Hope for All